 Sarah Palin files to run for the late Alaska Rep. Don Young's seat

-Sarah Palin, the former governor of Alaska and Republican vice presidential candidate, filed Friday with the Federal Election Commission to run for the late Don Young's U.S. House seat.
+Sarah Palin, the former governor of Alaska and Republican vice presidential candidate, filed Friday with the Federal Election Commission for the special election to fill out the term of the late Alaska Rep. Don Young.

 "America is at a tipping point.
-As I've watched the far left destroy the country, I knew I had to step up and join the fight," Palin said in a statement Friday.
+As I've watched the far left destroy the country, I knew I had to step up and join the fight," Palin said in a statement announcing her candidacy.

+Palin filed an hour before Friday's filing deadline to join a 50-candidate field.

 https://t.co/CrlfiG8MJn pic.twitter.com/uOwZVviLgr— Sarah Palin (@SarahPalinUSA) April 2, 2022